Chang'ao

-When paired with a skirt, the chang-ao forms a style of aoqun (i.e. jacket worn over a skirt).
+When paired with a skirt, the forms a style of (i.e. jacket worn over a skirt).
 This set of attire is worn as a formal attire.

 History

-In the Ming dynasty, the wearing of long-length upper jacket (ao) with skirts became more prevalent than the wearing of short upper jacket with skirts.
-Several paintings, book illustrations, tomb artefacts, and references from books which dates from the late Ming dynasty show that women were wearing long-length ao with a skirt during this period.
+In the Ming dynasty, the wearing of long-length upper jacket with skirts became more prevalent than the wearing of short upper jacket with skirts.
+Several paintings, book illustrations, tomb artefacts, and references from books which dates from the late Ming dynasty show that women were wearing long-length with a skirt during this period.

-The combination of long-length ao with skirt continued to exist in the Qing dynasty.
-However the style of Ming dynasty ao continued to evolve under the influence of the Manchu fashion.
-By the late Qing dynasty, it was typical for the ao to be waist-length.
-The late Qing ao also had different types of opening (i.e. central front opening, slant opening), could have either narrow or wide sleeves and could have a mandarin collar.
+The combination of long-length with skirt continued to exist in the Qing dynasty.
+However the style of Ming dynasty continued to evolve under the influence of the Manchu fashion.
+By the late Qing dynasty, it was typical for the to be waist-length.
+The late Qing also had different types of opening (i.e. central front opening, slant opening), could have either narrow or wide sleeves and could have a mandarin collar.

-After the fall of the Qing dynasty, the ao continued to be worn in the Republic of China; the 1910s ao style was once again lengthen up to hip level, and sometimes up to the knees.
+After the fall of the Qing dynasty, the continued to be worn in the Republic of China; the 1910s style was once again lengthen up to hip level, and sometimes up to the knees.
 It was once again shortened in the 1920s to be waist-length.

 Construction and design

-The chang-ao was actually developed from zhiduo during the Ming Dynasty, and is worn over a skirt.
+The was actually developed from zhiduo during the Ming Dynasty, and is worn over a skirt.
 It is wide-sleeved, shorter than zhiduo and has no side panels (暗擺) at the side slits (thus showing the skirt worn underneath).
-There is often an optional detachable protective huling (護領, lit. "protect collar") sewn to the collar.
+There is often an optional detachable protective sewn to the collar.
 The huling can be of white or any other dark colours.
 The collar is of the same colour as the clothing.